 Day camp opportunities are abundant.
 Parents need somewhere to send their children while they work during the summer.
 Safety, convenience, and the child’s opinion are the biggest factors in selecting a day camp.
 Spend some time researching the competition in your area and make note of the types of camps they are providing, the price, and what areas they are targeting.
 Next, using your facilities unique attributes, develop a program that will set you apart from your competition.

-While you may not be able to undercut them on price, demonstrating that your 2have a lower counselor to camper supervision ratio, offer flexible pickup times, or have a changing theme each week can help parents justify spending more of their hard earned dollars on your program.
+While you may not be able to undercut them on price, demonstrating that your have a lower counselor to camper supervision ratio, offer flexible pickup times, or have a changing theme each week can help parents justify spending more of their hard earned dollars on your program.
 Once you identify your niche, be sure to communicate your benefits in marketing materials and staff communication when describing your day camp program.

 Make it Fun!